spookyd/spookyd.github.io/_posts/2017-08-02-state-of-react-native.md

 I hesitated even bringing up the
 [React License](https://github.com/facebook/react/issues/7293) because
-there are so many other places to read the on going debate but I need to just to touch on one small topic.
+there are so many other places to read the on going debate but I need to touch on one small topic.

 No matter the true intention of the license verbiage one thing is for sure, you better run this by your clients or your own legal department